The Trail of an Outlaw

 The mare squealed again and charged the fence causing Jess to leap back involuntarily in response.
 "Or not," he chuckled.
 "I've dealt with worse than you, Mama.
 We'll get on just fine."

 It took several more days and sleeping close enough that the mare could keep his scent in her nostrils, but gradually she calmed down.
 John and Marianne came out daily to bring Jess food and spell him so he could go to the house, rest, and clean up.
 He learned from Sherm that the mare's registered name was Glory at Midnight and that she'd always been called Glory.
 That bit of information helped as she seemed to remember her name when Jess spoke it.
-Her big, leggy black and white colt was actually more willing to listen to reason.
+Her big, leggy colt was actually more willing to listen to reason.

 Once brought to the barn and corral next to the ranch house and separated from the rest of the band, Glory quickly gentled down although John said it was Jess's endless patience that did the trick.
-By spring, both Glory and her son, the pinto colt that Jess named Lakota in honor of the Sioux tribe that had once saved his life, were well-settled.
+By spring, both Glory and her son, the grullo colt that Jess named Lakota in honor of the Sioux tribe that had once saved his life, were well-settled.
 Lakota promised to be a spirited, but well-mannered horse and Jess made the decision not to geld him, seeing in the horse a potential to sire a good line.
 After all Jess's work with the mare, Sherman offered her to him as well, but Jess refused, saying that he'd rather have a couple of her foals later on.

 Jess leaned on the corral fence and watched as Lakota trotted around its interior perimeter, moving in time to Brimstone who followed the colt, mirroring his moves and by that, teaching the colt how to move more easily.
 He would be sad when the day came to retire Brimstone, but the big blood bay gelding had earned it.
 Jess had bought the horse not long after he'd lit out from Montana and he hadn't been a youngster even then.
 He was probably pushing thirteen or fourteen years of age.
 By the time Lakota was fully tamed and broken in, it'd be time to let Brim rest.
 He'd make a good first horse for Sherman's younger boy, Mike, but Jess sure would miss him.